 Since many STIs have no symptoms, people can unknowingly spread infections to their sexual partners.
 Fortunately, many STIs can be cured and for those that cannot be cured yet, medications are available that can effectively lessen symptoms and reduce the risk of transmission.

-What are sexually transmitted diseases (STDs)?
+What are sexually transmitted infections (STIs)?

-Common STDs include:
+Common STIs include:

-- Genital herpes: This condition is caused by the herpes simplex virus (HSV) and usually appears as one or more blisters on or around the genitals, rectum or mouth.
+- Genital herpes: This condition is caused by the herpes simplex virus (HSV) and usually appears as one or more blisters on or around the genitals, rectum, or mouth.
 When the blisters pop, they leave painful sores, which may take weeks to heal.
 There is no cure for HSV.
 The virus stays in the body, and the sores may return.
 Medicine can shorten an outbreak or help with symptoms.
 The virus is spread during sexual intercourse or from the mouth to the genitals during oral sex, even when a person has no visible blisters.
 It can also be spread to babies during childbirth.

-What are the symptoms of STDs?
+What are the symptoms of STIs?

 - Sores or bumps in, on or around the genitals or in the mouth or rectal area

-- Rash, especially over the torso, hands or feet
+- Rash, especially over the torso, hands, or feet

 - Burning or painful urination